bcgov/NotifyBC/docs/docs/config/notification.md

 If total number of subscribers is less than _broadcastSubscriberChunkSize_, then no sub-requests are spawned.
 Instead, the main request dispatches all notifications.

 ::: tip How to determine the optimal value for <i>broadcastSubscriberChunkSize</i> and <i>broadcastSubRequestBatchSize</i>?
 <i>broadcastSubscriberChunkSize</i> is determined by the concurrency capability of the downstream message handlers such as SMTP server or SMS service provider. <i>broadcastSubRequestBatchSize</i> is determined by the size of <i>NotifyBC</i> cluster.
-As a rule of thumb, set <i>broadcastSubRequestBatchSize</i> equal to the number of non-master nodes in <i>NotifyBC</i> cluster.
+As a rule of thumb, set <i>broadcastSubRequestBatchSize</i> equal to the number of non-primary nodes in <i>NotifyBC</i> cluster.
 :::

 ## Broadcast Push Notification Custom Filter Functions